 Who is included in the numbers?

-The COVID-19 Dashboard includes students and staff who have attended school in-person at least once in the past ten days and have tested positive for COVID-19.
-Cases are reported to the Lakeside by the individual or the Montgomery County Office of Public Health.
+The COVID-19 Dashboard includes students and staff who have attended school in-person at least once in the past two days and have tested positive for COVID-19.
+Cases are reported to Lakeside by the individual or the Montgomery County Office of Public Health.

 Inclusion in the dashboard does not mean that an individual contracted COVID-19 at a Lakeside building or event.